 SMCC welcomes Veterans and their dependents to the College and honors the service they have given to the nation.
-The Veterans Affairs office is located in the Advising Office in the Campus Center.
+The Veterans Affairs office is located in the Bay Building.
 The office is staffed by a full-time administrator who is available to assist veterans and their family members in negotiating the often complex processes involved in gaining certification for educational benefits.
-For more information, please visit the College's website, contact the Veterans Affairs office at 207-741-5926, email alainoff@smccme.edu, or stop in the office.
+For more information, please visit the College's website, contact the Veterans Affairs office at 207-741-5926, email alainoff@smccme.edu, or stop in the office